-Overview of the Agency 5-Year Strategic Plan (FY 23 audited financial amounts)
+Overview of the Agency 5-Year Strategic Plan (FY 24 audited financial amounts)

 The System is responsible for providing pension benefits for all State and public education employees, sworn officers of the State Highway Patrol, elected members of the State Legislature, the President of the Senate and other public employees whose employers have elected to participate.
-The System is comprised of the Public Employees' Retirement System (PERS), the Mississippi Highway Safety Patrol Retirement System (MHSPRS), the Supplemental Legislative Retirement Plan (SLRP) and 19 closed municipal systems collectively referred to as the Municipal Retirement Systems and Fire and Police Disability and Relief Fund (MRS).
+The System is comprised of the Public Employees' Retirement System (PERS), the Mississippi Highway Safety Patrol Retirement System (MHSPRS), the Supplemental

+Legislative Retirement Plan (SLRP) and 19 closed municipal systems collectively referred to as the Municipal Retirement Systems and Fire and Police Disability and Relief Fund (MRS).
 Eligible employees of the institutions of higher learning may choose membership in the Optional Retirement Plan (ORP), a PERS administered plan, in lieu of membership in the PERS plan.
 The System also maintains oversight responsibility for participant benefit programs including the Mississippi Government Employees' Deferred Compensation Plan & Trust (MDC) and the Public Employees' Retirement System retiree insurance program.

 Investing for the future of our participants is a long-term commitment and investment of the System's assets demand constant attention and specialized expertise.
-Member and employer contributions totaled \$ 2.0 billion in 2023, and the System paid \$ 3.3 billion in retirement benefits during the year.
+Member and employer contributions totaled \$ 2.1 billion in 2024, and the System paid \$ 3.5 billion in retirement benefits during the year.
 The difference between contributions and benefits paid was funded from the System's investments.
-The investment portfolio experienced an annual return rate of 7.76 percent for the fiscal year, emphasizing the importance of conscientious attention to investment policies which include a long-term approach and diversified investment portfolio.
+Additionally, a one-time contribution of \$110 million was made to PERS by the State.
+The investment portfolio experienced an annual return rate of 10.78 percent for the fiscal year, emphasizing the importance of conscientious attention to investment policies which include a long-term approach and diversified investment portfolio.
 The Board of Trustees and staff continue to establish and operate under governing policies, which are founded upon prudent and sound fundamental investment principles.
 These policies focus on developing investment strategies which preserve the long-term value of the pension trust fund while producing the resources needed to meet the System's future benefit obligations.
 To that end, the System continues to evaluate opportunities to diversify its overall investment portfolio to minimize risk and maximize investment returns.
 However, due to the nature of the stock market, those investments often move with the global market, reacting to events both globally and domestically which impact the entirety of the marketplace, including the PERS investment portfolio.

-PERS funding and sustainability have been the focus of attention over the past several years, in part due to increases in the total combined employer and employee contribution rate from 17.0 percent in 2005 to 26.9 percent today.
-Based on its funding policy and on the recommendation of the Board's actuarial consultants, the Board voted previously to gradually increase the employer contribution rate from 17.40 percent to 22.40 percent.
-Recent legislation has changed the amount and implementation of the employer contribution rate which is currently 17.9 percent effective July 1, 2024.
+PERS funding and sustainability have been the focus of attention over the past several years, in part due to increases in the total combined employer and employee contribution rate from 17.0 percent in 2005 to 27.4 percent today.
+Based on its funding policy and on the recommendation of the Board's actuarial consultants which was supported by two independent actuarial reviews, the Board voted in November 2024 to recommend to the Legislature an actuarially determined contribution rate (ADC) of 25.92 percent.
+Effective July 1, 2025, the employer contribution rate is 18.4 percent, which is part of a five-year phased-in statutory contribution rate instituted by the Legislature.